CUAir/Autopilot/docs/groundstation.rst

 Test Suite
 ###############

 **Location:** /modules/server/interop_test_cases.py

 This is the test suite that is used for testing the interop backend.
 It simulates the judge’s interoperability server on the machine, serves up simulated server data and obstacles, and accepts telemetry requests.
 It then performs a number of tests to ensure that the data was received and store properly, and the the telemetry data received is formatted correctly and being sent quickly enough.

 **Running the test suite**

 1. In the backend (/modules/server/interop.py), set RUN_TESTS to True
 2. In the API (modules/server/views/interop_api.py), set RUN_TESTS to True
 3. Run MAVProxy normally, then from the front end hit “toggle interop”
 4. Review console printout (should take about 100 seconds to run to completion)
   * Upon completion, type ‘reset’ to fix the console.

 Competition rules
 **********************

 Below are the rules that govern interoperability for the competition.
-The interoperability system is made to comply with these rules..
+The interoperability system is made to comply with these rules.

 **5.3.1.** As a flight‐mission demonstration requirement, teams shall upload the UAS autopilot telemetry (TM) data (position, altitude, and related attributes) to support scoring using the interoperability system

     **5.3.1.3.** If the team's system cannot provide TM data to the judges using the interoperability system they will not be allowed to fly ‐ just like if they had not displays to show the judges' the air vehicles position.

 **5.3.2.** The UAS shall upload this TM data at a target rate of 10Hz from the first takeoff until the last landing.
 If the average rate of upload across all flight periods is below 8 Hz, the team will receive no points for the mission demonstration.
 The difference between 10 Hz and 8 Hz is intended to allow for short and temporary data link outages.